StevenChristy/sfml-bootstrap/README.md

 Step 3: Customize the existing CMakeLists.txt as you add source files for your project.

-## Using the bootstrap - Existing Project (Not Recommended)
+## Setup Existing Project (Not Recommended)

 In an existing project there are many things that can go wrong.
 But assuming everything works fine, these are steps you'd follow:

-Step 1: Copy the cmake/sfml-bootstrap folder into your project.
+Step 1: Copy the cmake/sfml-bootstrap folder into your project source directory.

 Step 2: Create an external folder in your project source directory.